kylelevy/kylelevy/README.md

 # 💫 About Me:
 🤖 Hi!
-I am a Mechatronics and Robotics Engineering student at Queen's University. <br>🧠 I am interested in automation, AI, machine learning and analytics. <br>⚙ In this portfolio, you can learn a little about me and see some of my previous projects. <br>📱 Please feel free to reach out if you have any further questions!
+I am a Mechatronics and Robotics Engineering student at Queen's University. <br>🧠 I am interested in automation, AI/ML, embedded systems, control systems and robotics. <br>⚙ In this portfolio, you can learn a little about me and see some of my previous projects. <br>📱 Please feel free to reach out if you have any further questions!

 # 💻 Tech Stack:
 <p align="left"> <a href="https://www.gnu.org/software/bash/" target="_blank"> <img src="https://www.vectorlogo.zone/logos/gnu_bash/gnu_bash-icon.svg" alt="bash" width="40" height="40"/> </a>